oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 The Power User Portal should allow the following operations:

-*   Attach/Detach only shared disks to a VM - disks sub-tab.
+*   Attach/Detach only managed shared disks to a VM - disks sub-tab.

        Note:
         For now, premissions for disk entities will *not* be supported.